3 minute read

 You simply store it for the time being and try to make sense of it later on.
 This is when non-relational (i.e. NoSQL) databases such as ScyllaDB started becoming popular:

-This all meant that NoSQL databases were better suited at handling unstructured data than traditional relational DBs, leading to big data as the solution to process and analyze it.
+This all meant that NoSQL databases were better suited at handling unstructured data than traditional relational DBs, leading to big data as the solution to process and analyse it.

 Note: The problem of too much unstructured data being generated also led to the development of “multi-model” databases such as MarkLogic, which can store information in multiple data models such as document, graph, binary, and relational SQL.